SignalK/SensESP/README.md

 Everything that is configurable on a "live" device will be in the menu that appears.
 As you'll see in the examples, this includes things like how often you want to read the sensor (usually represented as "read_delay"), how many samples you want in the MovingAverage() transform, what multiplier and offset you want in the Linear() transform, etc., etc. You can also rename the device from that menu, and restart the device, and even reset the device to factory settings (which erases the wifi credentials and the device name).

+## Getting help

+Discussion about SensESP happens mostly in [Signalk-dev Slack](http://slack-invite.signalk.org/) on the #sensors channel.
+Don't hesitate to join and ask if you ever have problems with getting your project working!

+## Contributing

+Some guidelines about contributing to SensESP are given on the [SensESP wiki](https://github.com/SignalK/SensESP/wiki/Contributing-to-the-SensESP-Project).
+In particular, you should follow the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) and try to keep the Git commits clean.
+The project maintainers are active on the [Signalk-dev Slack](http://slack-invite.signalk.org/) #sensors channel.
+It's recommended to provide a heads-up about your plans there first!

 ## SensESP Class Diagram
 ----------------------------